stein-visual/stein-visual.github.io/README.md

 # Stein Website

-This repository hosts the website source code for [https://steinvisual.com](Stein, the architectural visualization company).
+This repository hosts the website source code for [Stein, the architectural visualization company](https://steinvisual.com).